Our livestream service will be available at 9:30 am.

 Please click here to see our annoucement about new service times.

-Below is the sermon for Sunday, August 9th.
-Click here for our sermon discussion questions or see them listed below.
+Click here for the sermon discussion questions or see them listed below.
 We highly encourage you to listen, think, and talk about the sermon.
-These are questions you can reflect on yourself, with your family, or with your small group.
+These are questions you can reflect on by yourself, with your family, or with your small group.

 - Why do you think suffering and hardship in this life might drive some people away from God?
 In Anna’s case, her widowhood, childlessness, and suffering did not push her away, but drove her closer to her Lord.
 Why do you think this was the case?

 - In this world, God in His sovereign wisdom, may withhold some things from us.
 We may never get the next promotion, never move into a bigger home, never get married or have children.
 However, one thing He will never withhold from us is Himself.
 What do you desire more in this world - the things of the world, or God Himself?
 In what ways might you be filling yourself up on “meatballs and chips” instead of enjoying the “prime rib”?
 How would you explain to someone that God Himself is sufficient to meet your deepest needs and desires?

 - Anna prayed for decades for God to send the Redeemer to Israel.
 What would drive a person to such patient, fervent, and persistent prayer?
 In our world of instant noodles and microwave ovens, what change in perspective is needed so that the church would become filled with men and women of patient, persistent, and fervent prayer?

 - Although Anna is described as a “prophetess”, one who speaks on behalf of God, Luke does not record a single word she says.
 Instead, he describes her single hearted worship of God and her satisfaction and joy at seeing the arrival of Jesus Christ.
 How about you?
 Explain how your actual devotion to God compares to the words that come out of your mouth.